cafeibit/Azure-Data-Engineering/readme.md

      -- Line-delimited JSON files, where JSON documents are separated with new-line character.
 Common extensions for these types of files are jsonl, ldjson, and ndjson.

      -- <a href="https://docs.microsoft.com/en-us/sql/t-sql/functions/openjson-transact-sql">OPENJSON</a>

      -- <a href="https://docs.microsoft.com/en-us/sql/t-sql/functions/openrowset-transact-sql?view=sql-server-ver15">OPENROWSET</a>

+### Encapsulate transact-SQL logic with stored procedures

+*  Azure Synapse SQL pools support placing complex data processing logic into Stored procedures.
+*  Stored procedures are great way of encapsulating one or more SQL statements or a reference to a Microsoft .NET framework Common Language Runtime (CLR) method.
+*  Stored procedures can accept input parameters and return multiple values in the form of output parameters to the calling program.
+*  In the context of serverless SQL pools, you will perform data transformation using CREATE EXTERNAL TABLE AS SELECT (CETAS) statement as shown in the following <a href="./sqlscript/createdatawarehouses.sql">Examples</a>.

 # Use data loading best practices in Azure Synapse Analytics